reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 - **Enabling Content-Based Deduplication**: When this property is enabled for a queue, Amazon SQS uses a SHA-256 hash to generate the message deduplication ID using the contents in body of the message.

-- **Explicitly provide the message deduplication ID**: When a message with a particular message deduplication ID is sent, any messages subsequently sent with the same message deduplication ID are accepted successfully but are not delivered during the 5-minute deduplication interval.
+- **Providing the Message Deduplication ID**: When a message with a particular message deduplication ID is sent, any messages subsequently sent with the same message deduplication ID are accepted successfully but are not delivered during the 5-minute deduplication interval.

 ### Queue Configurations